Ready for the game? 7 cool places to go on Cardinals Opening Day.

 Stop by Smoothie King for a free 12-ounce smoothie.

-Smoothie King locations in the metro-east and St. Louis will give away free smoothies on opening day.
+Smoothie King locations in the metro-east and St. Louis will give away free smoothies on Opening Day.
 From 10 a.m. to 7 p.m. customers can try the Strawberry X-Treme for free.
 Want to go?
 The Smoothie King in Belleville is located at 3030 Frank Scott Parkway West.
 The Fairview Heights store is located at 6208 N Illinois St. Looking for one in St Louis?
+Check out the list here.

 If you have a ticket to the game, check out the recently renovated Family Pavilion at Busch Stadium.